 - 48 mini (about 1/2 cup) chocolate chips

-- 1. Preheat the oven to 200°F (93°C).
-Adjust the oven rack to the middle position and place a second rack on the top position.
+- Preheat the oven to 200°F (93°C).
+Adjust an oven rack to the middle position and adjust a second rack to the top position.
 Line 2 baking sheets with parchment paper.

-- 3. Sift the confectioners’ sugar in a bowl to remove any lumps.
+- Sift the confectioners’ sugar in a bowl to remove any lumps.
 Then sift it a second time over the meringue.
 Using a rubber spatula, gently fold the confectioners’ sugar into the meringue only until no more streaks of sugar remain.
-Do not fold any more than is necessary as overmixing will deflate the meringue, resulting in sad little ghosts.
+Do not fold any more than is necessary as overmixing will deflate the meringue, resulting in sad, sagging ghosts.

-- 6. Bake the meringue ghosts for 2 hours, or until crisp.
-(Baking the meringue ghosts for a long time at a low temperature ensures they will remain crisp and very white.
-If the meringues start to color, reduce the oven temperature to 175°F (79°C).)
-When the meringue ghosts are crisp, turn the oven off and allow the meringues to cool in the oven for at least 2 hours and preferably overnight.
+- When the meringue ghosts are crisp, turn the oven off and allow them to cool in the oven for at least 2 hours and preferably overnight.

 Sticky, Chewy, Messy, Gooey, Treats for KidsBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 Simple, straightforward, and super cute, these ghost meringue cookies are perfect for Halloween.
 The taste was that perfect crunchy-then-melt-in-your-mouth feeling and the color stayed nice and white.

 The timing was spot on.
 Or you can play around with other ideas for other holidays, such as adding green and red sprinkles for Christmas and so on.